About Nesta

 • Exploring the emergence of new skills across the country is another topic that we could shed light on using the Observatory.
 We are particularly interested in green skills and identifying those areas that are experiencing especially fast and or slow growth in these skills.

 The Observatory is a pilot project and we welcome your feedback and suggestions for future improvements.
 We are also seeking funding to keep the Observatory running.
-If you have suggestions or are interested in supporting the work of the Observatory, please reach out to us by emailing [email protected].
+If you have suggestions or are interested in supporting the work of the Observatory, please reach out to us by [email protected].

 Author